dicchyantgurung/Exploratory-data-analysis-of-the-movie-industry/README.md

 ## Business Case:

 All the big companies are now getting in on creating their own video content.
-However, success of these new ventures largely depend on creating the right content.
+However, success of these ventures largely depend on creating the right content.